Kemp's Ridley Sea Turtles

 In the US, these turtles are found in the Gulf of Mexico and along the Atlantic coast as far north as Nova Scotia.
 The primary nesting grounds in Mexico are at Rancho Nuevo, in the state of Tamaulipas, and in Texas along the Padre Island National Seashore.
 A small number have also nested further north along the Texas coast.
 However, 95% of all nesting occurs in Mexico in the state of Tamaulipas.

 Their population today is a fraction of the population recorded in the 1940’s.
 The demise of the population is attributed to human interactions, including the hunting for their meat and eggs.
-Incidental capture in fishing gear also poses an enormous threat for this species.
+Entanglement in fishing gear also poses an enormous threat for this species.
 Bottom trawling, longline, and gillnet fisheries are all responsible for a large number of deaths every year.

 Did You Know?